ademskey/Honeypot_Attack_Characterization_Data_Engine/readme.md

 # About the Web App:

 ## Security
+This is a locally hosted browser app, so it is safe from common web-based attacks.
+Security during Elastic querying is provided by access through a VPN, and credentials required.
 Once the data is in the Flask app, web_app/app.py protects honeypot data from HTTP verb tampering by rejecting unsafe HTTP methods.

 ## Data Pipeline
 T-Pot stores a log of data for a predetermined amount of time in Elastic.
 Several honeypots use Suricata and p0f for network analysis and threat detection, and these tools inadvertently show up as honeypot names in the "type" column.